PayFabric/APIs/PayLink/Sections/WalletLinks.md

-WalletLinks
+Wallet Links
 ===========

-The WalletLinks API is used for creating and retrieving WalletLinks.
+The Wallet Links API is used for creating and retrieving Wallet Links.
 Please note that all requests require API authentication by PayFabric *Device ID* and *Device Password*, see our [guide](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Authentication.md) for more details.

-Create a WalletLink
+Create a Wallet Link
 ----------------

-* `POST /paylink/api/wallet` will create and save a WalletLink document to the PayLink server based on the request JSON payload
+* `POST /paylink/api/wallet` will create and save a Wallet Link document to the PayLink server based on the request JSON payload

 ###### Request
 <pre>